How to Level Up in a Freelance Career? My Thouhghts and Plans

-I haven't got fed up with software engineering yet and I'm still eager to improve my skills.
+I haven't gotten fed up with software engineering yet and I'm still eager to improve my skills.

 All these steps may open opportunities for increasing my $ rate and higher earnings.

-But freelance has also its drawbacks that can all be summarised as "it's hard to be alone".
-And it often feels like a fixed gear bicycle that you can't coast.
+But freelance has also the drawbacks that can all be summarised as "it's hard to be alone".
+And it often feels like a fixed-gear bicycle that you can't coast.

-On the one hand it seems like removing fixed gear from freelancer's bicycle.
+On the one hand, it seems like removing fixed gear from a freelancer's bicycle.

-On the other hand it means dropping engineer's role that I love and becoming a manager.
-And that is exactly what I don't really like: rely on unreliable people and manage them.
+On the other hand, it means dropping the engineer role that I love and becoming a manager.
+And that is exactly what I don't really like: relying on unreliable people and managing them.

 Another option is to try to bootstrap my own side projects into profitable startups.
 Exactly what every second software engineer dreams about, but hardly ever does.

-It seems to be the most interesting, risky and rewarding in case of successful outcome.
+It seems to be the most interesting, risky, and rewarding in case of a successful outcome.

 I've managed to gather a full house of all possible options among my mates, who has ever been involved in freelance.